 This is part 5 of a blog series I’m doing to catalog some of the programs I wrote back in 1988.
 I’m doing this because I like doing it, it brings back memories of how I started my career with computers, and my first attempts at programming using Z80 machine code.
 I’m also trying to fully understand how I programmed Disced and I’m relearning how things work on the old Amstrad CPC 6128.

-- Disassembling my old code part 5 – Get Shift key and set translate (this part)
+- Disassembling my old code part 5 – Shift key & set translate <—- you are here

 - Disassembling my old code part 3 – Text operations

 - Disassembling my old code part 2 – Screen mode & Soft 968